 Saad Bilgrami: Many newcomers find it fair to ignore their past

-Actor Saad Bilgrami believes in staying connected to his roots and credits his upbringing in Khairabad, UP for his success in the industry.
-He has been receiving positive reviews for his recent projects and has several new projects lined up.
+Actor Saad Bilgrami believes in staying connected to his roots and not shying away from his background.
+He credits his upbringing in Khairabad, UP, and the influence of legendary writer Javed Akhtar for his success.
+Bilgrami has found his footing in the industry through web series like Pitchers, Gullak, and Ghar Wapasi, and has upcoming projects including Panchayat 3 and Gullak 4.
+At 27, he feels he is making all the right moves.

 Actor Saad Bilgrami feels it’s important for an actor to stay connected to his roots.